ZbynekPokora/DTL_4/README.md

  Model the healthcare system as a dynamic, weighted network of patient flows between regions.
 Use graph-based methods to uncover community structures, regional dependencies, and temporal changes in connectivity between healthcare providers and districts.

-Data: UZIS healthcare data
+Data:
 The data directory contains two files:
-“UZIS.zip”: containing the origin-destination aggregated numbers of healthcare visits, grouped across healthcare categories and on monthly aggregation.
+- “UZIS.zip”: containing the origin-destination aggregated numbers of healthcare visits, grouped across healthcare categories and on monthly aggregation.
-“Lau1-current-iz.shp.zip”: shapefiles of origin/destination regions present in the data.
+- “Lau1-current-iz.shp.zip”: shapefiles of origin/destination regions present in the data.